ykorman/shabetz_mila/Readme.md

 TODO
 ====
-* Use Apple specific "Web Clip" API to create an icon for the game and other stuff (See http://tinyurl.com/7384jyk) *
+* Use Apple specific "Web Clip" API to create an icon for the game and other stuff (See http://tinyurl.com/7384jyk)
+* Fix getting 404 on favicon.ico
+* Split HTML to several files
+* Remove Bootstrap and make JQM update the visuals when KO changes
+* Remove cookies and store information in KO objects

 IDEAS
 =====
 * Build a list of letter occurrences based on Scrabble values (a list of 27 integers).
 	* To generate random letters based on occurrence, we generate a list of letters based on the following algorithm:
 		MAX_OCC = 10
 		for l in occ_list:
 			for c in range(l):
 				letter_list.append(MAX_OCC - letters[l])
 		Then we get random values from the letter_list.
 	* If we decide not to use "final" letters, then their occurrence should be MAX_OCC.
+* Move from Pickle store to a database (sqlite):
 	* I need a database schema.
 It needs to have a table for configurations and hold a row for version of the schema.
 	* The version row should always be written last so that if the db transaction fails it will be easy to recognize.
 	* When opening the database file I need to check for the version.
 	* The bottle microframework has a sqlite plugin, I should use it
+* Use an online service for spellchecking, and if doesn't exist, use emscripten to convert hspell to a JS library.
+* Allow users to add words to the dictionary